 Ebook readers, such as the Kindle, can store hundreds of books and all it takes to keep them charged is a small solar battery charger.
 Load up on the classics, of which nearly all are free.

 Go through reading lists for your child’s age and grade, and begin adding those books as well.
 One good source of book recommendations for both fiction and non-fiction is Ambleside Online.

 Related Content: 3 Questions to Ask Your Childs School about Their Safety Plan.

 Besides “pleasure reading” books, what kind of books should you buy?

-Textbooks that cover an entire year of information like the “What your Kindergartner Needs to Know” series.
-There’s a book for each grade up through sixth and covers math, literature, history, and science.
+Choose textbooks that cover an entire year of information like the “What your Kindergartner Needs to Know” series.
+There’s a book for each grade up through sixth and each covers math, literature, history, and science.

 - 8000 Awesome Things You Should Know